 New protocols

 Others (e.g., security implications and solutions)?

+Using adaptive links, multi path, and multi-band links.
+Multi-connectivity.

 Etc., etc. (to be added to a refined)

 IEEE 802 Standards Supporting Low Latency Communications

 List of IEEE 802 standards/amendments, etc., that can already assist or realize in low latency (some in tandem with high reliability) communication, and reasoning as to how.
 Also listing target standards for enhancements towards low latency communication, and reasoning as to why.